Daniel Canónico: Venezuelan winter baseball

 Furthermore, Canónico was one of the founding members of the Venezuelan Professional Baseball League in 1946, playing the dual role of pitcher and manager for the Sabios de Vargas club that won the championship title in the league's inaugural season.
 Canónico formed a battery with catcher Roy Campanella, who also managed some Vargas games on an interim basis early in the season.
 But soon thereafter his arm problems re-emerged and Canónico never regained his form.
 Consequently, when he was able to pitch was ineffective and suffered from bouts of wildness and elbow tendinitis.

 Canónico later pitched for the Cervecería Caracas, Patriotas de Venezuela and Leones del Caracas, for whom he worked as a reliever and spot starter before retiring in 1953.
 Overall, he gathered a record of 4–9 with a 3.76 ERA in 60 pitching appearances, including 20 starts and seven complete games in 218 innings.

 In between, Canónico pitched for Cervecería in the Game 8 of the 1949 Caribbean Series and was credited with a loss to the Almendares Cuban team.

+Canónico managed the Venezuelan national team at the 1952 Amateur World Series in Havana.
 He later managed the Indios de Oriente in the 1957-58 and 1961-62 VPBL seasons.